-We are very fortunate to have a large, well-equipped Sensory Room to assist students with self-regulation and enhance learning and play.
+The school is also very fortunate to have a large, well-equipped sensory room to assist students with self-regulation and enhance learning and play.
 This room is also an inviting and comfortable space to support students who need individual or small group help with social skills.